Table of Contents

 - Mixed connective tissue disease (MCTD)

-Nonspecific interstitial pneumonia is a form of idiopathic interstitial pneumonia that follows an autoimmune reaction of the body towards the lung parenchyma.
+Nonspecific interstitial pneumonia (NSIP) is a form of idiopathic interstitial pneumonia that follows an autoimmune reaction of the body towards the lung parenchyma.
+It is classified based on histological findings into:

 Polymyositis is an idiopathic inflammatory myopathy that is characterized by the triad of: